 Once you understand what speech transitions are, you need to find out where to put them.
 Typically you put speech transitions between the introduction and first main point and between each main point.

 How to make your speech flow more naturally and avoid boring your audience?

-There are various types of speech transitions that help your speech flow naturally and avoid boring your audience.
+There are various types of speech transitions that help a speech flow naturally and avoid boring the audience.

 When the audience understands your thought process and ideas they will be drawn to the speech and not feel bored.

 You need to use the perfect speech transitions between main points and within the body of the main point to avoid confusion and misunderstandings.
 The next section will talk about various types of speech transitions that you can use in your speech.

 Transition in a Speech: Types of Speech Transitions

 As we talked about before, speech transitions can be just a single word or phrase to relate points or sentences.
 Let’s have a look at different types of speech transitions that help make speeches to keep the audience interested.